 The top rail should always be installed in a way that allows the top rail to absorb and deflect the pressure applied when cable is tensioned.
 It is a best practice to secure the top rail between the posts rather than simply placing the rail on top of the posts.

 Bottom rails add support to any railing system and it allows for a foot rest when leaning on the railing.

-Our cable railing hardware is designed to be used with only 5/32", 1x19 cable.
-Along with the cable railing tensioner we have 4 non-tensioning cable attachment parts which can be used for a variety of applications.
+Our cable railing hardware is designed to be used with only 5/32″, 1×19 cable.
 All of our cable railing attachments use the same patented RailEasy™ mechanical crimping technology to securely fasten the cable.
 The RailEasy™ cable attachment utilizes an wedge that slides through the hole in the tensioner cone and crimps the cable in place.